Chandigarh mayoral polls: Deeply concerned about horse-trading, says Supreme Court

 During the mayoral polls that took place on January 30 in Chandigarh, Manoj Sonkar from the BJP had won 16 votes and defeated Kuldeep Kumar Tita, the joint candidate fielded by the Aam Aadmi Party and the Congress.
 Tita had bagged 12 votes.

-However, this was after eight votes from the Opposition alliance were declared invalid, which triggered protests by the supporters of the Aam Aadmi Party and the Congress against the presiding officer, Anil Masih.
+However, this was after eight votes from the Opposition alliance were declared invalid, which triggered protests by the supporters of the Aam Aadmi Party and the Congress against Masih.

 Tita approached the top court challenging the Punjab and Haryana High Court’s refusal on January 31 to stay the outcome of the polls.

-At a hearing on February 5, the Supreme Court had reprimanded Masih for failing to conduct the mayoral polls fairly.
+At a hearing on February 5, the Supreme Court had reprimanded the presiding officer for failing to conduct the mayoral polls fairly.

-The bench headed by Chief Justice Chandrachud verbally remarked that the presiding officer should be prosecuted for defacing the ballot papers.
+The bench headed by Chief Justice Chandrachud verbally remarked that Masih should be prosecuted for defacing the ballot papers.
 The bench was also shown a video of the polling process.

 “Is this the way he [Masih] conducts the elections,” Chandrachud asked in response.
 “It is obvious that he [Masih] defaced the ballot papers,” he added.